nasa/fprime/docs/UsersGuide/best/dynamic-memory.md

 ***Configuration and Setup***

-Allocation region size is configured in the `StaticMemoryConfig.hpp` header and maximum client number is configured in `AcConstants.fpp`.
+Allocation region size is configured in the `StaticMemoryConfig.hpp` header using the `STATIC_MEMORY_ALLOCATION_SIZE` value and maximum client number is configured in `AcConstants.fpp` using the `StaticMemoryAllocations` value.
 No other configuration or setup is necessary.

 ### Svc.BufferManager